invokermain/engin/docs/tutorial/2_create_a_publisher.md

     but you can also choose for the error to be ignored or the task to be restarted.

 Now we just need to register our `publisher_factory` with the engin.
-We can do this using the `Provide` marker class which allows us to "provide a dependency" to the engin.
+We can do this using the `Provide` marker class which allows us to "provide" a dependency to our application.

 ```python title="app.py"
 # ... existing code ...